FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 * Phone number

 Pic TBD
+form-first-step

-You can add as many steps as you want.
+You can also add as many steps as you want.
 Create a second step and add these fields:

 * Geographic area
 * Minimum house price
 * Maximum house price

-Pic TBD
+pic TBD
+form-second-step

-You can rearrange the field order from this screen, but to change attributes you have to return to the "Fields" section.
+You can rearrange the field order from this screen.
+However, to change field attributes, such as converting the form control or the data type you have to return to the "Fields" section.
 When you're done, save the form.

 ## Use the form